emaphp/magedock/README.md

 Magento 2 already includes some `nginx` configuration files that we'll to import from our config.
 If your Magento 2 installation is not located on the `magento2` folder then you'll need to adjust the newly created configuration file by hand.

 ```
-docker-compose down
 cd nginx/sites
 cp magento2.conf.example magento2.conf
+vim magento2.conf
 ```

-Restart the containers to load you new configuration.
+Apply the changes you consider necessary.
+Restart the `nginx` container to load your new configuration.

 ```
-docker-compose up -d nginx mysql
+docker-compose restart nginx
 ```

 ### Running the installer